novaservice/DOWN/README.md

 Once again, thank you for your understanding and support.

-Best regards, Dranca Denis-Gabriel (Founder and CEO Of novaproject securitysell & bluehost)
+Best regards, As im known .denis0 (Founder and CEO Of novaproject securitysell & bluehost)